GLOSSARY OF WORDS

 Goodbye.

-Ti a bo.
-Te mauri, te raoi, ao te tabomoa.
+Ti a bo, Te mauri, te raoi, ao te tabomoa.

-This phrase is a Kiribati motto, it means
+This phrase is a Kiribati motto, it means “Goodbye.
+We wish you health, peace and prosperity.”

 It’s beautiful!